aerographql/documentation/source/index.md

     query: RootQuery
 }
 ```
-With each resolver automaticaly wired.
+With each resolvers automaticaly wired.

+# Where to go next ?

+Follow the {% post_link doc-getting-started Getting started guide %} to learn more on AeroGraphQL !